14 secret spots in Amsterdam

 Cat Cabinet| ©Andrés Moreno

 Did you know that in Amsterdam there is a museum dedicated to works of art depicting only cats?
-It's called the Cat Cabinet and if they are your favorite animal, you won't be able to enjoy this visit more.
+It's called the Cat Cabinet and if they are your favorite animal you won't be able to enjoy this visit any more.
 Besides, it will be the perfect moment to get a souvenir of your trip.

 And there are not only paintings, but also objects and sculptures of, of course, cats.
 All you will find there are works of art collected by Bob Meijer, the owner of JP Morgan.
 When his cat died he was very heartbroken, so he started collecting a lot of objects about these pets, so much so that his collection has become a museum.